jackyzha0/quartz/content/notes/think-writing.md

 - https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3344839 # Blockchain Meets Genomics: Governance Considerations for Promoting Food Safety and Public Health
 - https://ieeexplore.ieee.org/document/8674550 # Blockchain Inspired RFID-Based Information Architecture for Food Supply Chain

-I will some of these later maybe.
+I read will some of these later maybe.
 I think i need to start focusing on "design and modelling of the blockchain governance rules, and implementation of such a rule set over an existing closed blockchain system".
 Clearly the existing blockchain network is not working yet so I might try to implement that later.
 I think I should start trying to design some governance rules.

 How are they implemented?
 Are they like smart contracts?
 Is it like on-chain governance - how is that implemented?
 Do I need to know that yet? maybe I could look at some existing blockchains with on-chain governance and see how that works.
 It would have to be a permissioned blockchain because I think a permissionless blockchain would be radically different.
 "Encodes voting rules about self governance" — What are they voting on?
 What are they actually governing?
 - Development decisions